 Effective July 29, 2018, recreation-camp employees and youth-skill camp employees are added to the categories of workers exempt from state day-of-rest and Sunday work requirements.

 No employee shall be required to work in any mill or factory on any legal holiday, except to perform such work as is both absolutely necessary and can lawfully be performed on the Lord’s Day.

 In New Hampshire, a private employer can require an employee to work holidays.
 A private employer does not have to pay an employee premium pay, such as 1½ times the regular rate, for working on holidays, unless such time worked qualifies the employee for overtime under standard overtime laws.
 If an employer chooses to provide either paid or unpaid holiday leave, it must comply with the terms of its established policy or employment contract.

 Annual Leaves are unpaid leave based on the agreement between employer and employee (FSLA).

 Employers must pay employees at the federal minimum wage rate of $7.25 an hour.
 New Hampshire’s minimum wage is linked to the federal minimum wage and the state does not set its own minimum wage.
-Effective July 6, 2015, employers are prohibited from employing individuals with disabilities at an hourly rate lower than the federal minimum wage, except for practical experience or training programs and family businesses.

 Employers must provide all the employees a meal period of at least 30 minutes before five hours of continuous work unless the employee can reasonably perform their work while eating a meal.